iwantmyname/blog/_posts/2014-04-22-are-pink-red-and-blue-lost-in-a-kaleidoscope-of-domain-extensions.md

 But .PINK, .RED and .BLUE?
 Looking at the marketing message above, they don't seem to have a clear definition, and they certainly don't directly categorize many brands (although they'll probably get a few registrations from Victoria's Secret's PINK line).

-As Andrew Allemann of Domain Name Wire put it, "I would think for one of the color domains to take off they’ll need to get a few key celebrities, star brands, or startups on board.
+As Andrew Allemann of Domain Name Wire [put it]((http://domainnamewire.com/2014/04/18/afilias-new-top-level-domain-names-have-very-slow-first-day/)), "I would think for one of the color domains to take off they’ll need to get a few key celebrities, star brands, or startups on board.
 They’ll have to make the domains mean something when they don’t mean much on their own."

 One thing I have seen is color TLDs being used for domain hacks—particularly with .RED.
 A quick search on the [Scrabble Word Finder](http://www.scrabblefinder.com/ends-with/red/) brings up a ton of great ideas, including bo.red, tou.red, admi.red and acqui.red.